 Without a well-thought-out product goals in place, your product is much more likely to drift from its original objectives, to be misunderstood by your stakeholders, and to suffer from feature-creep and other risks to its integrity.

 Particularly if your product is new, creating a solid product strategy must happen first in the product development process — before you begin creating feature lists, drawing up user stories, and building detailed customer personas.

 How well are you articulating your product vision?
 Although it may have been handed down long ago, a clear, well-thought-out vision for your product will help you align others and develop your strategic goals.

-Consider the broad vision statement from Google: Nearly 20 years ago, when the world knew Google only as a search engine, the company first unveiled their vision: “To organize the world’s information and make it universally accessible and useful.”
-This vision has guided the company long after they branched out from search.
+Consider the broad vision statement from Google: Nearly 20 years ago, when the world knew Google only as a search engine, the company first unveiled its vision: “To organize the world’s information and make it universally accessible and useful.”
+This vision has guided the company long after they branched out from the search.

 The ultimate vision for the product is why it exists, for whom, and how it will help them.

 From the product vision, you can derive product goals that will in turn influence the initiatives that are on your roadmap.
 Coming up with product goals is the step that helps you translate your product strategy into an executable plan.